Skip to Main Content

 Currently, the PRC develops events and programming that encourages dialogue on the Wilmington College campus about how to resolve conflict from the personal to the global level.
 The PRC assists faculty and students in creating student-led projects, internships, and local/global collaborations so that Wilmington College and its local region can become an even greater part of a global community of peace.

-In addition, the PRC is the home of the unique archive, “The Barbara Reynolds Papers” and the Hiroshima and Nagasaki Memorial Collection.
-Scholars throughout the country have visited the PRC to utilize this vast collection of materials for their research on the atomic bombings of Hiroshima and Nagasaki.
+In addition, the PRC is the home of the unique archive, “The Barbara Reynolds Memorial Archives,” with its vast collection of materials related to the atomic bombings of Hiroshima and Nagasaki and the Cold War U.S.-Japan Nuclear DisarmamentMovement.
+Scholars from across the globe and throughout the United States have visited the PRC to utilize these valuable resources.

 The Peace Resource Center’s non-violence, social justice, and global peace programming, as well as a priceless archive and collection of historical documents, makes it a unique “Hands On” space that promotes and affirms peace as a core value of the Wilmington College mission.